 We get it, okay.
 We know what it’s like wanting to do anything in the world except the one thing you should be doing.
 And let’s face it, knowing that you “have” to do a certain task is boring.
 Whether it is starting to write a paper for school, working on a project that has a deadline that’s too far away or scheduling a not so important appointment, we just want to deal with it later.
 But why does it happen?

-Believe it or not, this is something that has tormented humanity since the beginning of time: it’s such an atemporal problem that even philosophers such as Socrate and Aristotle had a word for it --“akrasia”--.
-Akrasia meant a state in where you act against your best judgement, which would mean doing something when you know you should be doing something else.
+Believe it or not, this is something that has tormented humanity since the beginning of time: it’s such an atemporal problem that even philosophers such as Socrates and Aristotle had a word for it --“akrasia”--.
+Akrasia meant a state in where you act against your best judgment, which would mean doing something when you know you should be doing something else.

-But what if instead of focusing on doing one long task, we separated it in smaller parts so we could see them as small individual goals?
+But what if instead of focusing on doing one long task, we separated it into smaller parts so we could see them as small individual goals?

 We know how when we’re working out we should have a balance between exercise and rest to get better results and there are even techniques that are all about that (HIIT).
 And that’s because the human body is built to work in intervals, not only physically but also mentally and emotionally.

 Having goals that seem possible helps us gain cognitive control over them since we are getting results in a much faster and constant way, which makes separating a task into smaller parts more accessible and less annoying.
 So maybe, the key to productivity is to work in smaller tasks to achieve the main one.